W-Geronius/signalk-ttn-LoRaMonitor/README.md

 * create directory 'signalk-ttn-LoRaMonitor' in ~/.signalk/node_modules, copy code there
 including the node_modules directory
 * copy signalk-ttn-LoRaMonitor.json to ~/.signalk/plugin-config-data
+* restart SignalK server

 If the plugin doesn't show up as 'ttn LoRa Monitoring' at the SignalK server's Plugin Config page, try following steps: